ENVIRONMENTAL INDICATORS

 Sources:

-UN Framework Convention on Climate Change (UNFCCC) Secretatiat (see: http://unfccc.int).
+UN Framework Convention on Climate Change (UNFCCC) Secretariat (see: http://unfccc.int).

 Footnotes:

-3. Refers to emissions from fuel combustion in energy industries, industry, and transport only.
+4. Emissions due to fuel combustion in energy industries, industry, and transport, plus emissions from industrial processes.

 Definitions & Technical notes: